Maryland, My Maryland: History

 The poem contains many references to the Revolutionary War as well as to the Mexican–American War and Maryland figures in that war (many of whom have fallen into obscurity).
 It was first published in the New Orleans Sunday Delta.
 The poem was quickly turned into a song—put to the tune of "Lauriger Horatius"—by Baltimore resident Jennie Cary, sister of Hetty Cary.
 It became instantly popular in Maryland, aided by a series of unpopular federal actions there and throughout the South.
 It was sometimes called "the Marseillaise of the South".
 Confederate States Army bands played the song after they crossed into Maryland territory during the Maryland Campaign in 1862.
 By 1864, the Southern Punch noted that the song was "decidedly most popular" among the "claimants of a national song" for the Confederacy.
 According to some accounts, General Robert E. Lee ordered his troops to sing "Maryland, My Maryland" as they entered the town of Frederick, Maryland, but his troops received a cold response, as Frederick was located in the unionist western portion of the state.
 At least one Confederate regimental band also played the song as Lee's troops retreated across the Potomac after the bloody Battle of Antietam.

 During the War, a version of the song was written with lyrics that supported the U.S. cause.

 After the War, author Oliver Wendell Holmes Sr. compared "Maryland, My Maryland" with "John Brown's Body" as the two most popular songs from the opposing sides in the early months of the conflict.
 Each side, he wrote, had "a sword in its hand, each with a song in its mouth".
 The songs indicated as well their respective audiences, according to Holmes: "One is a hymn, with ghostly imagery and anthem-like ascription.
 The other is a lyric poem, appealing chiefly to local pride and passion."

 Lyrics

+Union versions

+Like many other songs from the American Civil War, there were multiple variations of this song that were written for both the Union and Confederacy.
+One version was written by American songwriter Septimus Winner in 1862, and went like this: